-The annotations listed in -Aquals must be accessible to the compiler during compilation, either on the classpath or sourcepath or as one of the . java files passed to the compiler.
+The annotations listed in -Aquals must be accessible to the compiler during compilation in the classpath.

 7.2 Basic checker example

 Consider a hypothetical Encrypted type qualifier, which denotes that the representation of an object (such as a String, CharSequence, or byte[]) is encrypted.
 To use the Basic checker for the Encrypted type system, follow three steps.